neo-project/neo-dev-portal/docs/n3/develop/write/nep17.md

 ---
 # NEP-17

-The NEP-17 proposal is a replacement of the original NEP5 proposal, which outlines a token standard for the Neo blockchain that will provide systems with a generalized interaction mechanism for tokenized Smart Contracts.
+The NEP-17 proposal is a replacement for the original NEP-5 proposal, outlining a token standard for the Neo blockchain.
+It establishes a generalized interaction mechanism for tokenized smart contracts.

-NEP17 assets are recorded in the contract storage area, through updating account balance in the storage area, to complete the transaction.
+NEP-17 assets are stored in the contract's storage area.
+Transactions are completed by updating account balances within this storage.

-In the method definitions below, we provide both the definitions of the functions as they are defined in the contract as well as the invoke parameters.
+In the method definitions below, we provide both the function definitions as specified in the contract and their corresponding invocation parameters.

 ## totalSupply